 Georgia's College Connector provides information, tools, and resources to help make getting ready for college and your future career easier.
-Let Georgia's College Connector be your guide to explore your options, plan for your future and succeed!
+Let Georgia's College and Career Guide be your guide to explore your options, plan for your future and succeed!
 Click HERE.

 THIS GUIDE IS TO HELP YOU PREPARE YOUR OWN CHECKLIST.
 YOURS MAY VARY BECAUSE THE NEEDS AND GOALS OF INVIDIUALS VARY.
 NONETHELESS, THERE ARE FOUR BASIC POINTERS THAT ARE PROBABLY UNIVERSAL AND SHOULD BE CONSIDERED FROM THE NINTH GRADE ON.
 THEY ARE: